enakai00/CAIP-examples/batch_prediction/README.md

 The `input_signature` option specifies the parameter types of the function `add_key`.
 In this case, the parameter `features` corresponds to a list of seven float values that is an input feature of the original model, and the parameter `key` corresponds to an interger key.
 In other words, the function `add_key` accepts features of the original model and an interger key.
 It returns the dictionary containing prediction and key values.

->Note: `@tf.function` decorator builds a tensorfolow graph containing the decorated function.
+>Note: `@tf.function` decorator builds a tensorfolow graph containing the specified function.

 You export the model in the saved_model format using the wrapper function as 'serving_default' as below: